dcodeIO/MetaScript/README.md

 * **MetaScript#program**
   Contains the meta program's source.
 * **MetaScript#transform(scope:Object, basedir:string=):string**
-  Runs the meta program, transforming the source depending on what's defined in `scope` and returns the final source.
-  `basedir` specifies the base directory for top level relative includes and defaults to `.` under node.js and `/` in the browser.
+  Runs the meta program in the current context, transforming the source depending on what's defined in `scope` and returns the final source. `basedir` specifies the base directory for top level relative includes and defaults to `.` under node.js and `/` in the browser.

 One step compilation / transformation:

 * **MetaScript.compile(source:string):string**
-  Is just the raw compiler that compiles the source to a meta program and returns its JavaScript source.
+  Compiles the specified source to a meta program and returns its source.
 * **MetaScript.transform(source:string, scope:Object, basedir:string=):string**
-  Compiles the source to a meta program, transforms it using the specified scope and returns the final source.
+  Compiles the source to a meta program and transforms it using the specified scope. *On node.js, this will wrap the entire process in a new VM context.*

 Command line
 ------------